Old School vs. New School

 REVISED: You can’t succeed as a private eye if you’re not constantly learning.
 Ditch some of your old school ways and find the new stuff!

-Let’s face it, keeping up with technology is tough.
-It’s a part-time job just trying to follow the latest iPhone updates let alone browser extensions.
-Lost in the shuffle of the endless barrage of new gadgets is our anonymity, and sometimes, our privacy.
+Let’s face it, keeping up with technology is challenging.
+It’s a part-time job just trying to follow the latest iPhone updates, let alone browser extensions.
+Lost in the shuffle of the endless barrage of new gadgets is our anonymity and, sometimes, our privacy.
 Nowadays, every click or page view is systematically monitored.
 Worse, we don’t even know it’s happening.

 So, what can the average person do?

-For starters, you can stay ahead of the game by understanding the array of tools out there and what they do.
+You can stay ahead by understanding the array of tools and what they do.

-With so many gizmos out there this post is far from comprehensive, but we went ahead and collected a few tools you can install today, for free.
+With so many gizmos out there, this post is far from comprehensive, but we collected a few tools you can install today for free.
 Here are ten browser extensions that will heighten your counterespionage awareness:

-2. Google Image Search and TinEye are reverse image searching plugins.
-Crucial for when you need to know if a profile picture is fake, especially if you suspect you’re being Catfished.
+2. Google Image Search and TinEye are reverse image-searching plugins.
+Crucial when you need to know if a profile picture is fake, especially if you suspect you’re being Catfished.
 Simply right-click on a picture to see if it’s been used elsewhere.

 3. PictureMate helps you find hidden pictures on Facebook (and you don’t even have to be friends).
 This extension pulls pictures from Facebook friends in which the person you’re viewing has been tagged.

-There are handfuls of email tracking services out there; some attached to customer relations management (CRM) software and others are simpler.
+Many email tracking services; some are attached to customer relations management (CRM) software, and others are simpler.
 But for the most part, they all do the same thing: track when, where, and with what device you’ve opened an email.
 Here are several examples:

 5. Bananatag sends notifications to Gmail when a contact opens your email or clicks a link.